Announcements

 Our service will also be livestreamed on Facebook Live here if you cannot attend in person.

-The risk for Caddo, Bossier and De Soto Parishes (the Shreveport metro area) are all low — the CDC does not recommend mandatory masking for all indoor events in “low” risk areas.
+The CDC does not recommend mandatory masking for all indoor events in “low” risk areas.

 Starting on 13 November 2022, masks will be optional indoors at All Souls.